Editor's note: This article was originally published in 2018 and has been updated in April 2020 with fresh content and insights. Enjoy!

 The pitfalls of gamification

-Attempting to gamify a product without careful thought leads to visual noise that clutters the interface and distracts users from the jobs they need to get done.
+Attempting to gamify a product without careful thought leads to visual noise that clutters the interface and distracts users from the jobs to be done.

 To avoid this mistake, concentrate on how gamification can support your users as they move through your product, rather than simply entertaining them for the sake of it.